volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 - What is not working :

+Bauer filter may conflict with softvol
+To use with i2s dac, it require some tweak in volumio, let me know if you need help for this point Can't use hardware volume control of the dac because volumio can't do that (yet).
-Equalizer appears on several lines
+Equalizer appears on several lines setting for equalizer are not restored in the UI, even if correct values are sent.

 - Last changes

+7th

+- update readme.md

 6th

 - add eq profiles

 5th May